WilkinsonK/pyg/README.md

 /path/to/pkgconfig/files
 ```

-If you don't find any configurations pointing to a Python C API, it is most
+If you don't find any configurations pointing to a Python API implementation, it
-likely the needed development packages are not installed.
+is most likely that the needed development packages are not installed.
 ```base
 # For RHEL/Fedora/CentOS systems
 $ sudo dnf install python3-devel